|From Baby to Mark I|

-The Manchester Baby was one of the first stored program computers.
+The Manchester Baby, known formally as the Manchester Small Scale Experimental Machine, was one of the first stored program computers.
 It used a CRT tube to store data and worked sequentially a bit at a time.
-It took about an hour to find a factor of a number but it was revolutionary and the first of the Manchester machines.
+It took about an hour to find a factor of a number, but it was revolutionary.
+Today is the 70th anniversary of its first successful run of a program on June 21st 1948.

 There was a time when there were no computers - and then there was a time when there were.
 You might be tempted to conclude from this that there was a “first” computer but the more I look into the history of the early days the more I become convinced that there wasn’t.